leo-mazz/freshair/README.md

 ## Quick Start
 ### Requirements
 To run this application, you will need Ruby 2 and Rails 5.
+You will also need ImageMagick to make the gem 'MiniMagick' work.
 For comprehensive instructions on how to install these on your system, please check their respective documentations.

 ### Build
 To install all dependencies